 My final thoughts on Solo Ads:

 Can they work?
-Absolutely!
+If you’re advanced, have money and know how to filter and extract highly relevant leads from masses of cold/broad email lists, then sure!
 But most people’s impression as well as approach on this subject is short term.
 They want to build a list and sell to that list, neglecting an important piece of that equation that will lead to success: Building trust & credibility with your subscribers via offering them quality content.

 That is why if I were to Solo Ads, I wouldn’t focus on initially selling, but building trust.
 I’d even go further with this and link my email list to blog posts on my site related to the email list’s interests and have them leave comments of questions.
 This from my point of view has several benefits:

 1. I build trust and credibility by offering quality content to them.
 This is the most important piece.